-You rely on your car to get around, and a sudden check engine light can cost you time and money if you do not have the right tools to diagnose it.
-Knowing which OBD2 scanner fits your needs lets you catch issues early, avoid unnecessary shop visits, and perform basic resets and tests yourself.
+You rely on your car to get around, and a sudden check engine light can cost you time and money if you do not have the right tool to diagnose it.
+The best OBD2 scanner for you depends on whether you only need basic engine-code reading, want phone-based enhanced diagnostics, or need full-system scans and bidirectional testing.

 Top Picks